 18-4.
-Required military justice training for enlisted Soldiers
+Required military justice training for enlisted Soldiers a.

-- a.
 Enlisted Soldiers will receive training in military justice in accordance with UCMJ, Art.
+137-

-137- - (1) On or within 6 days of the Soldier's initial entrance on AD or initial entrance into a duty status with an RC. - (2) After the Soldier has completed 6 months of AD or, in the case of an RC Soldier, after completing basic or recruit training. - (3) At the time of each enlistment. - b.
+(1) On or within 6 days of the Soldier's initial entrance on AD or initial entrance into a duty status with an RC.

+(2) After the Soldier has completed 6 months of AD or, in the case of an RC Soldier, after completing basic or recruit training.

+(3) At the time of each enlistment.

+b.
 The HQDA may prescribe additional courses in military justice subjects of special significance to enlisted personnel.

 18-5.
-Required military justice training for commissioned officers, officer candidates, and cadets Commissioned officers, officer candidates, and cadets will receive military justice training in accordance with UCMJ, Art.
+Required military justice training for commissioned officers, officer candidates, and cadets a.
+Officer basic courses.
+These courses will contain the following learning objectives:

+Commissioned officers, officer candidates, and cadets will receive military justice training in accordance with UCMJ, Art.
 137, through-